Jingyu6/jingyu6.github.io/content/_index.md

     content:
       title: Updates
       text: |2-
+        [2025.2] New work released called Speculative Prefill, which increases LLM inference TTFT and maximal QPS!
+Feel free to check the paper and code.

         [2024.10] Our survey paper got accepted by TMLR 2025!

         [2024.9] I'm starting my PhD at Uchicago, working with professor Ce Zhang.